 The best way to avoid bacterial growth and the subsequent toxins is to follow proper handling instructions: keep meat cold, wash your hands and any surface that comes in contact with raw meat, never place cooked meat on a platter that held raw meat, and cook food to safe internal temperatures.

-There is an exception to the general rule that refrigeration retards bacterial growth: Listeria monocytogenes, a bacteria that causes serious illness, can grow at refrigerator temperatures.
-Make sure that you clean up spills in the fridge immediately.
-Thoroughly cook meat and poultry to 160 degrees F and check it with a food thermometer.
-Hot dogs and deli meats are especially problematic with this bacteria, which is why the government recommends that pregnant women and those in high risk groups avoid those foods along with soft cheeses, smoked seafood, pates, and meat spreads.
+There is an exception to the general rule that refrigeration minimizes bacterial growth: Listeria monocytogenes, a bacteria that causes serious illness, can grow at refrigerator temperatures.
+Make sure you clean up spills in the fridge immediately.
+Thoroughly cook meat and poultry to 160 F and check it with a food thermometer.
+Hot dogs and deli meats are especially problematic with this bacteria, which is why the government recommends pregnant women and those in high-risk groups avoid those foods along with soft cheeses, smoked seafood, pates, and meat spreads.

-At refrigerator temperatures, that is, 32 degrees F to 40 degrees F, bacteria can still grow, but that growth is slowed dramatically.
-That's why you must use raw perishable food within a certain time frame, usually 2-3 days, even when it is properly refrigerated.
+At refrigerator temperatures, that is, 32 F to 40 F, bacteria can still grow, but that growth is slowed dramatically.
+That's why you must use raw perishable food within a certain time frame, usually 2 to 3 days, even when it is properly refrigerated.

 As bacteria grow, they can produce toxins that are not disabled, or rendered harmless, by heat.
 C. botulinum is the most notorious of these bacteria; the toxin is almost inevitably fatal.
 But since that bacteria grows in an anaerobic (oxygen-poor) environment, it is most associated with canned foods or foods stored in oil.

-As long as meat is properly refrigerated while it is marinating, I would not make a separate batch of marinade to serve as the sauce.
+As long as the meat is properly refrigerated while it is marinating, you do not need to make a separate batch of marinade to serve as the sauce.
 At refrigerator temperatures, it takes 12 hours for one bacteria to become two bacteria.
 There is little chance that enough toxins could be produced in that time frame to make someone sick.

 And if the marinade is high in acidic ingredients, as most are, bacterial growth will be suppressed due to a low pH.
 Combine that environment with low temperatures and your marinating meats will be safe.

-Another point is that if the marinade contains those toxins, they are already on the meat you are cooking and the heat will not disable them.
+If the marinade contains toxins, they are already in the meat you are cooking and the heat will not disable them.
 If you are that concerned about toxins that bacteria produce, your best choice may be to avoid eating meat, period.

 Always, always marinate meat in the refrigerator.
-If you want to be very safe, even if marinating for 20-30 minutes, put the meat in the fridge.
-And make sure that the raw meat and marinade do not come into contact with any food that will be eaten raw, like fruits and vegetables.
+If you want to be very safe, even if marinating for 20 to 30 minutes, put the meat in the fridge.
+And make sure the raw meat and marinade do not come into contact with any food that will be eaten raw, like fruits and vegetables.

 If, however, you have a person in the high-risk group in your household (children, elderly, pregnant women, those with chronic diseases), you may want to take that extra precaution and make a separate batch of marinade.
 Be sure to boil the marinade to bring it to a desirable serving temperature.

 Given the concerns about food safety and the lack of proper inspections of food in this country, if you are in a high-risk group you may want to think about avoiding meat and dairy products altogether.
 A vegetarian diet can be safer, although fruits and vegetables can also be contaminated with bacteria through improper handling.
 Always scrub firm produce under running water with a clean brush, and rinse all produce under cool running water before eating.
-I have started immersing melons in 170 degrees F. water for 3 minutes before slicing them to destroy bacteria.
+You can immerse melons in 170 F water for 3 minutes before slicing them to destroy bacteria.